The Architecture of Attention: A Cynologist’s Guide to Motivational Salience in the Canine Mind

 This journey leads me to propose a formal hypothesis for the future of our field:

 The dog is not broken.
-Its behavior is not a test of our authority.
-Its attention is not a commodity to be demanded.
+Their behavior is not a test of our authority.
+Their attention is not a commodity to be demanded.
 It is an invitation.
-The dog's nervous system is constantly telling us the truth about how it perceives the world, and how it perceives us.
+The dog’s nervous system is constantly telling us the truth about how they perceive the world and how they perceive us.
 When we learn to listen—not just with our tools and techniques, but with our own regulated nervous system and our capacity for cognitive empathy—we discover a path away from conflict and toward collaboration.

 References